robpc/git-semver/README.md

 Requires a GitHub token in the env var `GITHUB_TOKEN`.

-Branches are prioritized based on the following list:
+Branches are prioritized based on the following:

 - `(main|master)`
 - `*v?\\d+(\\.\\d+)?(\\.\\d+)?`